justavik/FaceGuard/README.md

 5. Wait for confirmation of successful registration

 ### Face Verification
-1. Press the button on the ESP32 device
+1. Click "Trigger Verification" button (or press the button on the ESP32 device if available)
 2. Look at the camera when the "LIVE" indicator appears
 3. Wait for verification result
 4. System will display access granted/denied message